FyreFly-TM/Ouroboros/docs/api/token_functionality_spec.md

 }
 ```

-This comprehensive specification demonstrates the full functionality of every token type in the Ouroboros language.
+This comprehensive specification demonstrates the full functionality of every token type in the Ouro language.
 Each attribute and token is shown with advanced features including:

 1. **Multiple syntax levels** with seamless integration
 2. **Advanced compilation attributes** for optimization and safety